Population Estimates for Missouri and Across the U.S.

 more about this collection at the NCHS Bridged Estimates Readme page.
 (From there you can follow the link at the bottom of the page to access the actual data.)

-- Uexplore/Dexter users can access city-level estimates for Missouri (thru 2009) in the mosc09 dataset or data for the entire US (including Mo) are available in the ussc09 dataset.
+- Uexplore/Dexter users can access city-level estimates for Missouri (thru 2014) in the mosc14 dataset or data for the entire US (including Mo) are available in the ussc14 dataset.
 (Note: Dataset names here are links to invoke Dexter for accessing those datasets.)
-These data for 2009 were released in the summer of 2010.
+These data for 2014 were released in May of 2015.

 - (This isn't exactly population estimates but we thought you'd want to know):